jamesaffeld/f5-agility-labs-xc/docs/class4/module1/lab1.rst

 |

-The Customer Edge node you configured from the previous step should appear on this list, if not give it a couple minutes and refresh the screen by clicking the **Refresh button** at the top right-hand corner.
+The Customer Edge node you configured from the previous step should appear on this list, if not give it a couple moments and refresh the screen by clicking the **Refresh button** at the top right-hand corner.

 |